 Wondering where you’ll find the funds to start a plan?
 Don’t worry!
-You’ll receive a referral to one of only 200 advisors in the country who have met the rigorous requirements to be a Bank On Yourself Authorized Advisor and can show you where to find money you didn’t know you had to fund your plan.
+You’ll receive a referral to one of only 200 financial representatives in the country who have met the rigorous requirements to be a Bank On Yourself Professional and can show you where to find money you didn’t know you had to fund your plan.

-What percentage of mutual funds, financial advisors and investment advisory services underperform the overall market?
+What percentage of mutual funds, financial representatives and investment advisory services underperform the overall market?
 And why?

 You could have $10,000 in a mutual fund that reports an average annual return of 25% for four years… and at the end of the fourth year end up with only the $10,000 you started with.

 So there you have it – just answer one or more of these questions, or comment on someone else’s answer, no later than midnight, Monday, November 14, to get in the running to win one of the six prizes!